MatthewJung14/SocietyOfPCBuildingWebApp/Sprint2/Sprint2.md

 - Check club name text test: This is a component test that checks whether our club’s name ‘The Society of PC Building’ is displayed on our navbar.
 The test finds the correct data-cy attribute labeled ‘title’ and checks to see if it contains our club name.
 - Home button test: This is a component test that checks whether the home is clicked.
 The test finds the correct data-cy attribute labeled ‘home’ and clicks it.
 The test then checks to see if the change property contains the appropriate string that was returned by clicking the home button.

+Other work completed for the frontend:
+- Created a carousel component that contains an array of pictures from our club’s GBMs.
+After 8 seconds, the carousel switches to a new picture.
+This was done with the autoSlideImages() function which clicks the nextClick() function after the default interval passes.
+The user can also view a different picture by clicking the left arrow, right arrow, or indicator at the bottom.
+This was done with the prevClick(), nextClick(), and selectImage() functions that would switch to a new index when it is clicked.
+- Updated the officers page to have some information about current board members.
+Information listed on the officers page can include their position, picture, name, year, and major.
+Each officer’s information is put on a mat-card element, which are UI components imported from Angular Materials.
+- Changed color scheme of the web page from purple with yellow highlights to black and blue highlights.

 **BACKEND DOCUMENTATION**
 Packages: